-I photograph for fun and for work.
-I mostly enjoy "in the wild" product photography for use on Social Media and also take a lot of Cocktail Photos in and around the many great bars in Boston.
+I enjoy photography and have gotten more into it over the last few years.
+I mostly enjoy "in the wild" product photography for use on Social Media and I take a lot of Cocktail Photos in and around the many great cocktail bars in Boston.
 I also enjoy night photography, portraits, and the occasional action shots of kiteboarding, snowboarding, skateboarding, and live music.

 Kitesurfing is my current alternative sport of choice.
 I grew up skateboarding and then snowboarding and found kiteboarding when I moved to Boston.
 I've been kiting now for almost 10 years and enjoy getting out on the water as often as I can.
 I've traveled around the US kiteboarding a lot and have kiteboarded almost all the coastal states.
 I hope to finish all 18 states in the next few years.